VariantEffect/MaveDB/README.md

 Prototype for the MaveDB web application

 # Requirements
-- django-crispy-forms (pip install django-crispy-forms)
+- django-guardian (pip install django-guardian)
-- django-guardian (pip install django-crispy-forms)
+- pypandoc (pip install pypandoc, but may require installation of pandoc depending on the wheel available, and whether it includes pandoc)
-- pypandoc (pip install pypandoc)
+- psycopg2 (pip install psycopg2, also requires python-devel installed through apt-get/yum etc)

 ### For Unit/Functional testing
 - selenium (pip install selenium)